 A cover letter must accompany each resume you personally send to potential employers.
 It is often the first contact you have with them.
 This letter introduces you, expands on important points in your resume or parts of your background not mentioned in your resume, and requests an interview.
 It should be no more than one page (three or four paragraphs).

 In only the most unusual circumstance should you use words such as “Dear Hiring Partner” or “To Whom It May Concern.”
 Review the firm’s website.
-If you can’t find the name of the hiring partner, the firm may not consider you the kind of hustling new attorney or law clerk for whom they are looking.
+If you can’t find the name of the hiring partner, the firm may not consider you the kind of new attorney or law clerk for whom they are looking.
+You may also stop by Career Services to see if we are familiar with who is in charge of hiring for local firms.

-The last paragraph is a direct request for a personal interview. (e.g. “I would be pleased to discuss further details of my legal background in a personal interview.”)
+The last paragraph is a direct request for a personal interview.
 Make it easy for the employer to schedule a meeting.
 Specify times that are convenient for you.
 Provide telephone numbers or an email address where you can be reached.

 Three to four lines beneath this closing, type your full name.
-Sign either your full name or your nickname in black ink.
+Sign either your full name or your nickname in black or blue ink.

 Use white, eggshell, or light gray.